muarshad01/Quran_Progress/18_surah_al_kahf.md

 2. [Killed a boy - 80](https://quranwbw.com/18/80)
 3. [Build a wall for two orphans childs](https://quranwbw.com/18/82)
 * [But when they ˹finally˺ reached the point where the seas met, they forgot their ˹salted˺ fish, and it made its way into the sea, slipping away ˹wondrously˺.](https://quranwbw.com/18/61)
-* Place where `died Fish becomes alive`, jumps out, digs a hole, and joins two rivers
+* Place where `died Fish becomes alive`, jumps out, digs-a-hole, and joins two rivers
 * Different laws are applied at that place: [Aajaba - 63](https://quranwbw.com/18/63)

 ***